PyMieDiff: A differentiable Mie scattering library

 In figure~\ref{fig:benchmark} we assess the computational performance of PyMieDiff and compare it against existing Mie scattering toolkits.
-Owing to its fully vectorized implementation utilizing PyTorch tensors, PyMieDiff exhibits efficient scaling for any independent parameter, like number of wavelengths per spectrum (Fig.~\ref{fig:benchmark}a), incident angles, evaluation positions or the number of particles (Fig.~\ref{fig:benchmark}b).
+Owing to its fully vectorized implementation utilizing PyTorch tensors, PyMieDiff exhibits efficient scaling for any independent parameter, like number of wavelengths per spectrum (Fig.~\ref{fig:benchmark}a), scattering angles, evaluation positions, the number of particles (Fig.~\ref{fig:benchmark}b).
 The number of layers requires evaluation of a cascade of interdependent scattering coefficients (see appendix~\ref{app:mie_coeff}), thus it scales linearly with compute (Fig.~\ref{fig:benchmark}d).
 We observe that the evaluation time is dictated by memory transfer until around the order of $10^3$ parallel evaluations.
-Running PyMieDiff on GPU shows that the performance is currently constrained by the recurrences operating internally at double precision, which is required for numerical stability.
-On consumer grade GPUs (for Fig.~2 an NVIDIA RTX 4090 was used), double precision is significantly less efficient than lower precision types, which explains the superior performance on CPUs.
-Yet, GPU support can still benefit integration into deep learning schemes, as memory transfer during model evaluation is reduced and the neural network parts of the calculation may strongly benefit from GPU evaluation also on smaller batch sizes.
+Running PyMieDiff on GPU shows that the performance is memory-bound until at least $10^5$ concurrent Mie evaluations.
+GPU becomes advantageous only for large batch sizes above $\approx 10^3$ (see figures~\ref{fig:benchmark}a-b).
+But even for lower batch sizes, GPU support can still benefit integration into deep learning schemes, as memory transfer during model evaluation is reduced and the neural network parts of the calculation may strongly benefit from GPU evaluation also on smaller batch sizes.

-On multi-core CPUs, PyMieDiff demonstrates good parallel efficiency, which seems to approach a plateau after eight cores (Fig.~\ref{fig:benchmark}d).
+On multi-core CPUs, PyMieDiff demonstrates good parallel efficiency, slowing down for eight or more cores (Fig.~\ref{fig:benchmark}d).
 We attribute this reduction in scaling efficiency to memory transfer overhead in PyTorch's shared-memory parallelization, not optimized for embarrassingly parallel tasks.
 We note that these parallelization capabilities are automatically used since they are inherent to PyTorch.
-This scaling behaviour is particularly beneficial for large-scale parameter sweeps, many-particle optimization tasks or machine learning integration with batched training schemes.
-In a direct comparison with other publicly available toolkits (Fig.~\ref{fig:benchmark}d), PyMieDiff is on par with the fastest implementation (scattnlay) and achieves markedly lower evaluation times per wavelength as soon as batched evaluation is possible, when our toolkit provides more than one order-of-magnitude improvement over the other evaluated tools.
+This scaling behaviour is particularly beneficial for large parameter sweeps, many-particle optimization tasks or machine learning integration with batched training schemes.
+In a direct comparison with other publicly available toolkits (Fig.~\ref{fig:benchmark}d), PyMieDiff is on par with the fastest implementation (scattnlay) and achieves markedly lower evaluation times per wavelength as soon as batched GPU evaluation is possible.
+At best, our toolkit provides more than one order-of-magnitude improvement over the fastest of the other evaluated tools.
 Note that while the T-Matrix package ``treams''\cite{beutelTreamsTmatrixbasedScattering2024} is included for completeness, it is not parallelized and not specifically optimized for single particle Mie calculations.

 Overall, these benchmarks establish PyMieDiff as a performant and scalable solution for Mie scattering computations, combining differentiability, GPU compatibility, and multi-core efficiency in a single framework.